 GreenPan nonstick ceramic cookware.

+Nonstick ceramic cookware first went to market in 2007.
 Like PTFE, there are a number of brands of nonstick ceramic coatings.
 The most popular ones are Thermolon (used in GreenPan as well as many other cookware brands) and Greblon (used in Healthy Legend and other brands).
-These coatings are applied to aluminum or stainless pans and are the only stoneware/ceramic truly considered nonstick.

-But are nonstick ceramic coatings safe?
+Are nonstick ceramic coatings safe?
 Well, unlike PTFE, nonstick ceramic coatings are literally derived from sand or clay, so they really are a type of stoneware cookware, and they contain no potentially dangerous fluorinated compounds like PTFE nonstick cookware.

 Nonstick ceramic coatings are applied to pots and pans using a sol-gel process.
-This process basically turns the ceramic coating into a liquid so it can be sprayed onto pans, then baked to a hard, smooth finish.
+This process turns the ceramic coating into a liquid so it can be sprayed onto pans, then baked to a hard, smooth finish.

 See our article Ceramic Frying Pans: Better than PTFE? for more information on nonstick ceramic pans.